 - Interpupillary distance adjustment (IDA): IDA represents the distance between the center of your pupils.
 The ability of a VR headset to set it correctly makes for a great VR experience and avoids blurry and out-of-focus images.

 - Refresh rate: The higher the refresh rate, the more seamless visuals and tracking you’ll experience.
 You’ll also be able to move faster and won’t have to wait for latency because it is more fluid, less choppy, and has less lag.
 The refresh rate for VR and MR headsets ranges from 60Hz to 144Hz.

 - Cameras: More internal cameras mean better tracking.
 VR headsets that connect to the PC or game console also use an external camera.

 - Comfort and adjustability: A wider range of people can enjoy a VR headset if it is comfortable and can adjust to many head sizes.
 Many users also prefer the headset to be able to fit over headphones and/or glasses.

 - Processing compatibility (for PC): A tethered VR headset requires a PC with certain minimum requirements to be able to enjoy its features properly.

-- Base stations and lighthouse boxes: Tethered (PC) VR headsets have an external device that lets the headset track your movements in the room and need their own installment in the upper corners of the room you’ll be playing in, typically using a tall tripod, high shelf, or a wall-mounting method.
+- Base stations and lighthouse boxes: Tethered (PC) VR headsets have an external device that lets the headset track your movements in the room and needs their own installment in the upper corners of the room you’ll be playing in, typically using a tall tripod, high shelf, or a wall-mounting method.

-- Upgradable and backward compatible: Many VR headsets are upgradable.
+- Upgradable and backward compatible: Many VR headsets are upgradeable.
 For example, users can purchase headphones to upgrade the sound of their headsets.
 Many also want their headset to be backward compatible with previous VR game titles.

 What’s the best VR headset for me?